In order to have a successful surrogacy journey, it’s crucial to find intended parents who are the perfect match for you

-One of the biggest decisions you can make in life is to become a surrogate mother for some prospective intended parents.
+One of the biggest decisions you can make in life is becoming a surrogate mother for some prospective intended parents.
 It’s a decision that comes with a lot of emotions and excitement, as you’re giving a couple a chance to become a family.
 If you’ve recently made this decision, you probably want to know how to find intended parents – a couple or a single in search of a surrogate mother for their unborn child.

 You actually have two options to choose from: